FLATTERED – CODE OF CONDUCT

 • not use forced labour or other forms of involuntary labour, including prisoners, bonded workers, illegal workers, or other non-paid workers, not hold persons in slavery or servitude and not engage in acts of human trafficking,

-• not subject its employees to any kind of discrimination, harassment, threats and / or oppression,
+• not subject its employees to any discrimination, harassment, threats and/or oppression,

-• provide wages above or in accordance with minimum wages and to provide benefits including holidays in accordance with applicable rules and regulations.
-Over-time hours are consensual and compensated and all wages and over-time compensation are timely paid – all in accordance with applicable rules and regulations,
+• provide wages above or by minimum wages and benefits, including holidays, per applicable rules and regulations.
+Overtime hours are consensual and compensated, and all wages and over-time compensation are timely paid – all by applicable rules and regulations,

 • provide a safe and healthy working environment and, when applicable, safe and healthy housing facilities for its employees,

-• promote animal welfare and respect the “five freedoms” for animals under human control.
-The five freedoms means that animals kept for the production of food, wool, skin etc. should be free from (i) hunger and thirst, (ii) discomfort, (iii) pain, injury and disease, be free to (iv) express normal behaviour, and be free from (v) fear and distress.
+• promote animal welfare and respect the "five freedoms" for animals under human control.
+The five freedoms mean that animals kept for the production of food, wool, skin, etc., should be free from (i) hunger and thirst, (ii) discomfort, (iii) pain, injury and disease, be accessible to (iv) express normal behaviour, and be free from (v) fear and distress.

-• minimize and mitigate any harmful effects that its operation’s and / or its products may have on the environment, especially with regard to emissions and waste- and water management,
+• minimise and mitigate any harmful effects that its operation and/or its products may have on the environment, especially about emissions and waste- and water management,

 • comply with all applicable chemical rules and regulations in the manufacturing of Flattered's products (as amended from time to time),

-• promote compliance with the above mentioned principles to its suppliers.
+• promote compliance with the principles mentioned above to its business partners.

 5.1 IMPLEMENTATION AND COMPLIANCE

-Flattered strives to work together with its suppliers to improve performance and compliance.
-It is the responsibility of the supplier to ensure that it, and its suppliers, comply with the code.
-The supplier must immediately inform Flattered of any non-compliance.
-Flattered reserves the right to make visits to the suppliers and to have access to facilities, staff, books and records relevant observance of the requirements in this code.
-If a visit reveals less than full compliance, the supplier must take corrective measures without delay.
-If the supplier fails to comply with the code, and if improvements are not made within an agreed period of time, Flattered reserves the right to terminate the business relationship.
+Flattered strives to work with its business partners to improve performance and compliance.
+The business partner must ensure that it and its partners comply with the code.
+The business partner must immediately inform Flattered of any non-compliance.
+Flattered reserves the right to visit its business partners and access facilities, co-workers, books and records relevant to observance of the requirements in this code.
+If a visit reveals less than full compliance, the business partner must take corrective measures immediately.
+Flattered reserves the right to terminate the business relationship if the business partner fails to comply with the code and improvements are not made within an agreed period.

 6. ADOPTION AND UPDATES

-The code has been adopted by Flattered’s board and will be reviewed annually and updated when needed.
-We highly appreciate if you as a stakeholder take contact with us if you think we should clarify, improve or update this version of the code.
+Flattered's board has adopted the code, which will be reviewed annually and updated when needed.
+We would appreciate it if you, as a stakeholder, could contact us if you think we should clarify, improve or update this version of the code.